Selecting A 3D Printer And Filament

 - A few printers are designed to be carried from one place to another and include a built in handle.
 Most 3D printers work best if set up on a sturdy surface and left there.
 Do you have a dedicated space or cart for the printer and supplies?

 - Print Size

 - What will you be printing?
 Most items will be under 4".
 However, some projects may require larger parts, e.g., the arm for a balance beam scale.
 Sort out how you'll use the printer and what size you'll need before making a purchase decision.

 - Filament Size

 - Most 3D printers create objects using spools of plastic filament.
-All else being equal, choose the printer that uses the smaller diameter filament – 1.75mm over 3mm.
+Choose the printer that uses the smaller 1.75 mm diameter filament.
 The smaller filament runs thru the print head faster, reducing the chance of a clog.
-As filament spools are sold by weight and not by length, a 1kg spool will give you the same print volume no matter what the diameter.
+As filament spools are sold by weight and not by length, a 1kg spool will give you the same number of prints no matter what the diameter.

 A good quality plastic filament can make or break a printer.
 Different printers work slightly differently, and filaments that work great in one printer may fail and jam miserably in another.
 When starting out, use a brand recommended by the printer supplier, even if it's a few dollars more.